theBlackBoxSociety/CodeCrashCourses/RaspberryPiPicoTutorial.md

 Physical Computing here refers especially to creating or using devices that interact with the world around them.
 A computer senses its environment (as touch, movement, temperature, ...), processes that information, and then performs some action (with lights, motors, ...).

 <a name="2">2.</a> [This webpage](https://www.raspberrypi.org/documentation/microcontrollers/) also includes a wealth of additional resources.
 Click on the tabs and scroll to access guides, projects, and the data book collection – a bookshelf of detailed technical documentation covering everything from the inner workings of the RP2040 microcontroller which powers your Pico to programming in both the Python and C/C++ languages.

-<a name="3">3.</a> utime is a MycroPython library similar to the regular python time one.
-It is designed for microcontrollers, like the Pico.
-The ‘u’ stands for ‘μ’, the Greek letter ‘mu’, which is used as a shorthand for ‘micro’.

 <hr>